DanielHaugen/JS-Air-Hockey/README.md

 ## About

 An Air Hockey game, created in JS, on Khan Academy's online IDE.
-I created this application my sophomore year of high school for the Georgia Regional Technology Competition and won the first-place award with this project.
+Developed back in around 2016, during my sophomore year of high school, for the Georgia Regional Technology Competition, in which this project was the recipient of the first-place prize for the competition.

 ## Project Demo
 <p align="center">